russellw/clause-normal-form/README.md

 ### Operators

 The `op` property indicates the operator, or kind of term.
 Operator names follow TPTP syntax where applicable.
-The following operators are currently defined:
+The following are currently defined:

 Category|Arity|Operator|Description|Properties
 ---|---|---|---|---